kenjitheman/shinjiru/README.md

-## blockchain implementation in golang
+## Blockchain implementation in golang

 ###